 The tires are also bigger than the X-PRO 110cc ATV.
 The front tires on this off-road vehicle are 19×7-8 and the rear tires are 18×9.5-8, giving it a ground clearance of 6 inches.

 The parent reviews give this vehicle five stars.
 These are good products for kids and nice four-wheelers.
-This will also be our next purchase when my daughter is old enough and has the necessary skills to ride it.

 #3: Razor Dirt Quad (Best Electric)